Windshield Replacement With Car Insurance: What’s Covered and What’s Not

 Frequently asked questions

-Does Progressive cover a new windshield?
+Does Progressive cover windshield replacement?

-Does full-coverage car insurance cover windshield cracks?
+Does full coverage cover windshield cracks?

 Does insurance cover a rock hitting your windshield?